bheimbu/annoSnake/docs/source/databases.rst

 Databases
 =========

 Databases are downloaded automatically.
 However, the user can choose to use their own protein databases, which must be saved in the correct format (see below).
-The empty file *.setup_done* in each database subdirectory is important in order to run the workflow correctly.
+The empty file :file:`.setup_done` in each database subdirectory is important in order to run the workflow correctly.
 So if you want to use your own databases, make sure you create one (``touch .setup_done``)

 .. code::